Causing GBH by Unlawful or Negligent Act

 Examples of negligent acts include:

-- Failure to seek medical treatment of a 3 year old girl suffering from a broken arm and large laceration to her forehead.
+- Failure to seek medical treatment for a three year old girl suffering from a broken arm and large laceration to her forehead.
 The delay in treatment caused permanent scarring of the face and permanent disfigurement and shortening of her arm;

 - A nurse failing to obtain appropriate treatment for her patient after knowing or suspecting that she had incorrectly administered a drug; and